kekekekkek/SvenDPP/README.md

 Player country display will not work with the `sv_lan 1` command because of `STEAM_ID_LAN`.<br>
 Also, in case a player does not have a country specified in his `Steam profile`, then when he writes something in game chat, his country will not be displayed.
 For example:<br><br>
 ![Screenshot_22](https://github.com/kekekekkek/SvenDPP/blob/main/Images/Screenshot_22.png)<br><br>
-If `SteamAPI` is missing, the requests will not be executed and the default icons will be displayed instead of the player country icon.
+If `SteamAPI` is missing, the requests will not be executed and the default icons will be displayed instead of the player country icon.<br>
+You can also enter the `Steam API Key` manually by creating the `SteamAPI` parameter in your `regedit` under `HKEY_CURRENT_USER\SOFTWARE\SvenJector`.

 # Basic Commands
 Currently, only a few commands are available to the bot.
 There are plans to add more commands to interact with the game server in the future.
 Writing commands is case insensitive.<br><br>If you do not specify an argument to the command, the `discord bot` will show you the relevant error.